dinnerbird/global-product-onboarding-manager/README.md

 - Authentication Manager:
     - Username/password handling
     - Can identify the difference between HR "admins", new employees, and existing employees
+    - Works fine half of the time, all of the time
 - Training Material Manager:
     - Training progress database
     - HR can facilitate requests to track progress of new employees